MDX policies for mobile productivity apps for iOS

 Latitude (Y coordinate) of the center point of point/radius geofence in which the app is constrained to operate.
 When operated outside the configured geofence, the app remains locked.

-Should be expressed in signed degreed format (DDD.dddd), for example “43.06581”.
-Southern latitutes should be prefaced with a minus sign.
+The value must be expressed in signed degreed format (DDD.dddd), for example “43.06581”.
+Southern latitudes must be prefaced with a minus sign.
 Default value is 0.

 Enable Google Analytics

 If On, Citrix collects anonymous data to improve product quality.
 If Off, no data is collected.
 Default value is On.

 Citrix collects analytics data to improve product quality.
 Selecting Anonymous opts users out of including company identifiable information.
 Default is Complete.

 If On, Citrix collects crash reports and diagnostics to help troubleshoot issues.
 If Off, Citrix doesn’t collect data.

 Citrix might also control this feature with a feature flag.
 Both the feature flag and this policy must be enabled for this feature to function.

 Default value is Off.

 You can obtain an upload token from your Citrix Insight Services (CIS) account.
 If you specify this optional token, CIS gives you access to crash reports and diagnostics uploaded from your devices.
 Citrix has access to that same information.
 Default value is empty.

 If On, Citrix sends crash reports and diagnostics only when you’re connected to a Wi-Fi network.
 Default value is On.